 Pricing is mostly what users look at first so that they can see what their budget can afford.
 Usually, offering several subscription plans is a good thing as it gives customers more options to choose from.

 But sometimes more is less, and that’s exactly the problem we faced with SecureLine VPN.
-First, we’re going to be talking about the obvious choice.
+Let’s talk about the obvious choice.

-Avast SecureLine VPN sets its subscriptions based on the number of simultaneous devices.
+Avast SecureLine VPN sets its packages based on the duration of the subscription.
 When we visited the website, these pricings showed up:

 Offering a no-questions-asked money-back guarantee is a great way to establish a trusting relationship between a VPN and new customers.